RuchitaBhadre/Monitoring-harmful-emissions-noise-levels-and-fuel-leakages-in-parking-lots/README.md

 *Figure 4: Sensitivity characteristics of MQ-9 sensor in various gas concentrations*

 For the purpose of the project, the calibration was conducted synthetically, as creating an environment with 1000 ppm LPG burn or 100 ppm CO, for calibration was infeasible and unsafe.
-A fixed value of R (= 0.91) was then

-0

-chosen to detect the R /R ratio to determine the concentration range of CO
+A fixed value of R<sub>0</sub> (= 0.91) was then chosen to detect the R<sub>s</sub> /R<sub>0</sub> ratio to determine the concentration range of CO present in the environment using the chart in Fig. 4.

-s 0

-present in the environment using the chart in Fig. 4.

 - Sensor Module: MQ2